jlheard/tic-tac-toe-react/README.md

 6. Click on any square to start the game.

 ## TODO
-* Add a tie conditon that shows when the came is tied/cat.
+* Add a reset/new game button.